Accreditation

 • Incorporate effective strategies for partnering with key stakeholders and others to champion stewardship.

-• Develop both process and outcome measures to quantify the impact of stewardship programs.
+• Track, and report both process and outcome measures to quantify the impact of stewardship programs.